What you don’t know could lead to a life-threatening bone fracture…

 Broken bones.
 Screening is recommended when a fracture occurs for any reason—fractures that occur from falls are often misinterpreted as being related to trauma, when osteoporosis may play a role.

 Medical history.
 Diseases that can accelerate bone loss include diabetes, rheumatoid arthritis, inflammatory bowel disease, celiac disease and neurologic disorders (such as stroke or Parkinson’s disease).
-These diseases may lead to the release of certain hormones, poor nutrition (low calcium and vitamin D) or a sedentary lifestyle, all of which promote bone loss.
+These diseases may lead to the release of certain chemicals, poor nutrition (low calcium and vitamin D) or a sedentary lifestyle, all of which promote bone loss.

 People who are age 50 or older and are taking—or about to start taking—any of these medications should have a bone density test.
+If you’ve been taking PPIs regularly, you may need to be screened at an earlier age.

 Low body weight or recent weight loss.
-This is generally defined as a body mass index (weight to height ratio) of less than 20 or weight loss of 10% or more from healthy adult body weight over a period of months or years.*
+This is generally defined as a body mass index (weight-to-height ratio) of less than 20 or weight loss of 10% or more from healthy adult body weight over a period of months or years.*

 Lifestyle factors.
 Smoking and excessive alcohol intake (more than two drinks a day for men and one for women) also cause bone loss.